David Kitt

-David Kitt (born 1975 in Dublin, Ireland) is an Irish musician.
+David Kitt (born 1975) is an Irish musician.
 He has released eight studio albums to date: Small Moments, The Big Romance, Square 1, The Black and Red Notebook, Not Fade Away, The Nightsaver, Yous, and 20.
 He is the son of former Irish politician Tom Kitt.

 Beginnings

 Kitt grew up surrounded by music, as his father and uncles formed a successful touring folk group when he was young.
 He began performing live sets while studying at Trinity College Dublin, where he completed a postgraduate course in music technology.
 He then recorded and mixed the eight tracks of his debut release, Small Moments, in his bedroom, releasing it in August 2000.

 The Big Romance

 Small Moments was followed up less than a year later with The Big Romance, in May 2001.
 The recent success of David Gray's album White Ladder, initially on an Ireland-only release, had raised confidence among record labels in the Irish market's ability to test new singer-songwriters before going global, and it was in this environment that Kitt released his first full-length work.

 This album achieved double platinum sales in Ireland, strong reviews and remains Kitt's best-known work.
 The reviews drew attention to Kitt's creation of a quiet, intimate atmosphere with music technologies more typically associated with dance music.
 British magazine NME wrote: "his music is delicately innovative, with electronica and skewed beats skipping through the sparse, home-recorded lullabies ‘Song From Hope St (Brooklyn, NY)’, ‘Private Dance’ and ‘Step Outside In The Morning Light’."
 The Evening Herald noted that "The Big Romance is a sexy record.
 Unusually, it suits both late night activities as well as making the perfect dawn soundtrack... this guy is here for the long haul".

 In June 2001, The Irish Times noted "the jump from band contests at Trinity College to picking up to-die-for reviews in everything from NME to Mojo might buckle lesser talents and bigger egos.
 Yet Kitt appears to be taking the praise and change of circumstances in his laid-back stride...
 Kitt has some wonderful, beautiful songs; fragile items that waft around your head and make you happy or sad as the occasion arises...
 But he also has songs that are so unfocused you wonder how he has the nerve to sing them."